mapgears/ol3-google-maps/README.md

 [![Build Status](https://travis-ci.org/mapgears/ol3-google-maps.svg)](https://travis-ci.org/mapgears/ol3-google-maps)

+## OL-Google-Maps is deprecated

-OpenLayers - Google Maps integration library.
-Create a map using [OpenLayers](http://openlayers.org/) with the possibility to use Google Maps as base map and much more.
+OpenLayers - Google Maps integration library, which is now deprecated.

+The [OpenLayers](http://openlayers.org/) library now supports the possibility to use Google Maps as base maps from version [v9.0.0+](https://github.com/openlayers/openlayers/releases/tag/v9.0.0).

+In the past, Google Maps did not provide an API to requests tiles directly.
+You had to use the Google Maps API for that.
+OLGM provided a way to indirectly use tiles from Google Maps by using its Maps API.

+Now, Google have a [Map Tiles API](https://developers.google.com/maps/documentation/tile), which is what OpenLayers uses.
+Therefore, the use of the OLGM library is no longer recommended.
+You should upgrade to the latest version of OpenLayers.

 ## Features